ssfsx17/sky-islands/core.md

 - 4 energy
 - 2 Action Points
 - Target: Self
 - Transforms your eyes so that you perceive the linked element, even being able to see it through other solid objects and through the ground.
-The visual range for this effect is a maximum of Elemental Techs Rating * 50 meters.
+The visual range for this effect is a maximum of Elemental Energy Techs Rating * 50 meters.

 #### Rating 10